Sysinternals/ProcDump-for-Linux/docs/write_new_trigger.md

 # Implementing a New Trigger in ProcDump
 Procdump provides a convenient way for engineers to create core dumps of applications based on triggers.
 When ProcDump was originally released, it only supported two triggers (CPU and memory) but  as it evolved so did the different type and number of triggers that it currently supports.
 This document explains the process of how to add a new trigger to ProcDump.
-In order to make this as real as possible we will implement a new trigger which allows the user to specify a threshold for the the number of sockets that the application has open before a core dump is generated.
+In order to make this as real as possible we will implement a new trigger which allows the user to specify a threshold for the number of sockets that the application has open before a core dump is generated.
 This can be very useful if the problematic application is either leaking or using an excessive number of sockets.

-## Trigger Architecture
+## <a name="t_arch">Trigger Architecture</a>
 Before we start implementing the new trigger, let's take a look at the important pieces of the ProcDump architecture as it relates to implementing new triggers.
 Below is a diagram of the architecture that will be discussed.

 ![Trigger Architecture](trigger_arch.jpg)

 Generally speaking, ProcDump triggers are all implemented in separate monitoring threads that are all located in [Monitor.c](../src/Monitor.c).
 For example, the monitoring thread that is responsible for the CPU threshold is called `CpuMonitoringThread`.
 These monitoring threads are responsible for periodically checking if the current resource usage (for example CPU) has gone above the user specified threshold.
-Which data source is used to figure out the current resource usage is entirely up to the trigger itself.
+The data source used to figure out the current resource usage is entirely up to the trigger itself.
 For example, the memory and CPU triggers use procfs as the data source.
 As we'll see later on in this document, our new socket trigger will also utilize procfs as its data source.

 All configuration options (including the various user specified thresholds) are stored in a `ProcDumpConfiguration` data structure that gets passed to the monitoring thread.

 There are two ways by which a monitoring thread can/should exit.
 First, if the goal of the monitoring thread has been achieved.
-For example, if the user specified that they wanted 3 dumps when CPU is greater than 95% and all three dumps have been created, the monitoring thread has achieved its goal and should exit.
+For example, if the user specified that they wanted 3 dumps when CPU usage is greater than 95% and all three dumps have been created, the monitoring thread has achieved its goal and should exit.
 Second, the user can terminate ProcDump using CTRL-C at which time ProcDump should also exit.
 It's important to note that during a CTRL-C, ProcDump should exit as quickly as possible.
 Depending on the type of trigger being implemented, it may result in partial core dumps being generated.
 In order to make it easy for monitoring threads to observe the two terminating scenarios, ProcDump offers helper functions that most monitoring threads use and follow this pattern:

 ```
     if ((rc = WaitForQuitOrEvent(config, &config->evtStartMonitoring, INFINITE_WAIT)) == WAIT_OBJECT_0 + 1)